GauSyu/gausyu.github.io/_pages/Teaching/Winter-2023.md

 #### Curve
-The final score will be curved with a norm distribution and then translated to letter grades using the following grading scheme.
+The final score will be curved with a norm distribution and then translated to letter grades using the following grading scheme.[^2]

 |:---:|:---:|
 | Total scores | Grade |